jpvf2d/Medievapoly/README.md

 # Getting started

-Just clone the repo and go to Assets > Scenes > SampleScene and this will automatically open Unity.
+Just clone the repo and go to Assets > Scenes > MedievapolyBoard and this will automatically open Unity.
+Think of each scene as a level.